kubernetes/website/content/en/blog/_posts/2024-02-22-diy-create-your-own-cloud-with-kubernetes-part-1/index.md

 Why complicate things? - after all, Kubernetes already has everything needed to run tenant Kubernetes clusters at this point.

-I want to share with you our experience in developing a cloud platform based on Kubernetes.
-To shed light on the open-source projects that we use ourselves and believe deserve your attention.
+I want to share with you our experience in developing a cloud platform based on Kubernetes, highlighting the open-source projects that we use ourselves and believe deserve your attention.

 In this series of articles, I will tell you our story about how we prepare managed Kubernetes from bare metal using only open-source technologies.
 Starting from the basic level of data center preparation, running virtual machines, isolating networks, setting up fault-tolerant storage to provisioning full-featured Kubernetes clusters with dynamic volume provisioning, load balancers, and autoscaling.